itrummer/llmjoins/README.md

 # Theta-Joins with Language Models

-This repository implements joins with predicates described as free text (e.g., ``ads matching searches'' or ``statements contradicting each other'').
+This repository implements joins with predicates described as free text (e.g., `ads matching searches` or `statements contradicting each other`).
 The implementation uses large language models such as GPT-4 to determine matches between text inputs.
 The repository features a simulator, comparing simulated processing fees for different join operators and scenarios, and implementations of real join operators.

 ## Simulation